marklogic/ml-gradle/README.md

 Here's a sample of loading modules - though it's best to look at the aforementioned projects to see all the ways this can be done:

-    DatabaseClient client = DatabaseClientFactory.newClient(...); // Use the ML Java Client API XccAssetLoader assetLoader = new XccAssetLoader(client); // Can use XCC or the REST API to load asset modules DefaultModulesLoader modulesLoader = new DefaultModulesLoader(assetLoader);
+    DatabaseClient client = DatabaseClientFactory.newClient(...); // Use the ML Java Client API AssetFileLoader assetFileLoader = new AssetFileLoader(client); // Uses the REST API to load asset modules DefaultModulesLoader modulesLoader = new DefaultModulesLoader(assetLoader);
     File modulesDir = new File("src/main/ml-modules");
     ModulesFinder modulesFinder = new DefaultModulesFinder(); // Allows for adjusting where modules are stored on a filesystem